Table of Contents

 Exercising reduces anxiety and depression and improves your self-esteem (44).

 A group of people who did a 12-week exercise intervention showed more significant improvement in mood than the group that didn’t.
-This study also discovered that moderate and high-intensity workouts (HIT) had the best effect, although similar benefits were seen with mild-intensity exercise (45).
+This study also discovered moderate and high-intensity workouts (HIT) had the best effect, although similar benefits were seen with mild-intensity exercise (45).

 You can try to exercise for 30 to 60 minutes daily to reap the benefits.